Jewelry Protection

 The term “conflict diamond” or “blood diamond” came from using diamonds to fund civil wars in Africa in the middle to late 20th century, specifically in Angola, Sierra Leone, and Liberia.
 Groups like the rebel group UNITA in Angola used the diamonds to fund their rebellion.
 At this evil trade’s peak in the 1980s, the UN estimated that as much as 15% of all diamonds were blood diamonds.

 Thankfully, the diamond industry and the United Nations responded to public outcry with the passage of United Nations Security Council Resolution 1295 and the beginning of the Kimberly Process.
-The Kimberly Process is a formal certification procedure that ensures that all diamonds come from reputable sources and that none of the proceeds go to fund conflict or human rights abuses.
+The Kimberly Process is a formal certification procedure that ensures that all diamonds are “conflict free diamonds” from reputable sources and that none of the proceeds go to fund conflict or human rights abuses.

 • Are sourced from a known supplier in a country that follows the Kimberly Process and is not engaged in an active conflict.